wcpannell/ISAProject/readme.rst

 Introduction
 ============

-This document, and included files, make up a verilog implementation of the LUC16 microcontroller soft-core.
+This document and included files make up a verilog implementation of the LUC16 microcontroller soft-core.
 The LUC16 is a custom, low resource cost, low instruction count, Instruction Set Architecture (ISA) that supports common high level (or at least C) language constructs.
 The instruction set centers around 16 bit signed data and uses 16 bit instructions.
 This ISA has been developed as a soft core on the terasIC DE2-115 Cyclone IVe development board.
 The architecture uses a single accumulator register and can perform all arithmetic instructions as an atomic read-modify-write cycle from/to memory and/or the register in a single instruction cycle.
 Because of this, the LUC16 is most similar to the Microchip PIC12 family of processors.

 .. raw:: pdf